Michael Khoroshy: The Ukrainian Orthodox Church of Canada

 Within a few years, with Metropolitan Polikarp's blessing, the Consistory of the Ukrainian Orthodox Church of Canada invited Archbishop Michael to become her ruling bishop.
-On May 14, 1951, Archbishop Michael came to Winnipeg, Manitoba, Canada (the Church's Headquarters).
-However, with the arrival of Metropolitan Ilarion (Ohienko) also in 1951, the UOCC decided to use the higher ranking bishop (Ilarion) as "Metropolitan of Winnipeg and the Central Diocese, Metropolitan of all Canada, and Primate of the Ukrainian Orthodox Church of Canada."
+On May 14, 1951, Archbishop Michael came to Winnipeg, Manitoba, Canada (the Church's headquarters).
+However, with the arrival of Metropolitan Ilarion (Ohienko) also in 1951, the UOCC decided to use the higher-ranking bishop (Ilarion) as "Metropolitan of Winnipeg and the Central Diocese, Metropolitan of all Canada, and Primate of the Ukrainian Orthodox Church of Canada."
 Archbishop Michael was instead assigned as "Archbishop of Toronto and the Eastern Diocese."
-Archbishop Michael was the first Bishop of Toronto.
+Archbishop Michael was the first bishop of Toronto.
 Under his guidance, nineteen new churches were constructed.

-In 1970, Metropolitan Ilarion had become ill, and Archbishop Michael became "Acting Primate" of the UOCC.
+In 1970, Metropolitan Ilarion had become ill, and Archbishop Michael became "acting primate" of the UOCC.
 When Metropolitan Ilarion reposed in March 1972, Archbishop Michael was elected Primate of the Church and was installed as Metropolitan in 1973.
-However, during the XV Sobor in 1975, Michael resigned as Metropolitan, stating that he wished to remain as the head of the Eastern Diocese.
+However, during the XV Sobor in 1975, Michael resigned as metropolitan, stating that he wished to remain as the head of the Eastern Diocese.

-Metropolitan Michael died on May 5, 1977 in Toronto, at the age of 91.
-Buried in the Prospect Cemetery in Toronto.
+Metropolitan Michael died on May 5, 1977, in Toronto, at the age of 91.
+He was buried in the Prospect Cemetery in Toronto.

 Metropolitan Michael always had a keen concern for the spiritual education of his faithful and especially of the children.
 He wrote theological works, translated the Psalter, the Horologion (the Book of Hours), and a number of other works into Ukrainian.
 He also composed music for the services of vespers, matins, and the Divine Liturgy.
 He was a confessor of the Orthodox Faith and a zealous archpastor.
 Metropolitan Andrew (Metiuk) said at his graveside: "He was a great intercessor before our Lord God, and for his people and his Church."